okholod/data-science-ml/ds-capstone/report.md

     3   Shopping Mall   0.0
     4  Sandwich Place   0.0

+It's interesting, that even first three neighborhoods look quite different: the first one shows approximately equal mix of Coffee Shop and Café venues, the second one has almost twice more Cafés than Coffee Shops, and there are no venues at all in the third one.

+Let's cluster the neighborhood into 4 clusters using k-means algorithm; we use the frequencies of occurrence for each category in neighborhood as features.
+It looks like we found 4 reasonably sized clusters.
 ![Neighborhoods per cluster](report-images/cluster-counts.png)

+The next picture shows mean values for frequencies of venue categories in our clusters.
 ![Distribution of venues](report-images/cluster-venue-distr.png)

 So, we can describe our clusters in the following way: